0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ![input-report-files](input-report-files.jpg)

-it seems that a `curl` command is being run on the `localhost` url `http://127.0.0.1` which sends the output into the `report` file.
+it seems that a `curl` command is being executed on the `localhost` url `http://127.0.0.1` which sends the output into the `report` file.
 We know that because of the error message `WARNING: Failed to daemonise.
 This is quite common and not fatal.` which is the error you get when you trigger a `PHP reverse shell` without a listener.
 We can confirm that by starting a listener to see if something connects back.

 ![running-curl](running-curl.jpg)